mfkl/ioignition/README.md

   - Deploy the application on a cloud server or locally.
   - Test the tracking to reporting flow.

-## Batch 2: Enhanced Data Collection and Reporting
+### Stage 2: Enhanced Data Collection and Reporting
 - [ ] **Enhance the Tracking Script**
   - Add data collection for referral source, browser/device info, and page time.